twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-mogok-sayadaw/content-of-dhamma-talks-by-mogok-sayadaw%zh.rst

 **According to the translator—Bhikkhu Uttamo's words, this is strictly for free distribution only, as a gift of Dhamma—Dhamma Dāna.
 You may re-format, reprint, translate, and redistribute this work in any medium.**

 ..
-  08-20 add: content of part 16 & re-arrange content: 38.
+  08-20 rev.  add:(after Part 16) add: content of part 16 & re-arrange content: 38.
 Postcript; 39.
 Chance and Duty; 40.
 Dhamma Reflection: Choice and Chance are moved to higher order
   08-12 add: Part15-44 Two Dhamma Lights
   08-09 rev. mogok sayadaw fulltext & cover
   06-10 rev. Part 14 and add Part 15